DALO-eng/Notes-NPM/README.md

 You can visualize the packages that are not updated by using **npm outdate**

 When we install dependencies, it can show warning due to outdated packages, we can see this errors by using **npm audit** and fix them with **npm audit fix & npm audit fix --force**

+To uninstall a dependency just do **npm uninstall package** or we can manually delete it on the package.json file, deleting node_modules and doing npm install again.